 Choose a pre-made solar system kit to avoid errors.

 A helpful product available to consumers is solar kits with pre-chosen components that integrate well with each other.
 This saves you the trouble of picking all the parts individually.
 They can help beginners hit the ground running on assembling a solar setup.
 Here are a few solar kits from Renogy.
 They are offering three different kits based on the amount of energy you need.
-There are 100w, 200w, and 400w.

 Building a Solar Setup without a Kit